Significant Accounting Policies

 Fund Administration Fees — The Company earns fund administration fees as services are provided under the terms of the respective fund administration agreement.
 Fund administration fees include a fixed annual amount plus a percentage of invested or deployed capital.
-Fund administration fees also include investor services fees, which are based on an annual fee per investor.
-Fees are earned as services are provided, and are recognized on a straight-line basis.
+Fund administration fees also include investor services fees which are based on an annual fee per investor.

 Insurance Premiums — BIGRM insures multifamily and commercial properties owned by the funds.
 BIGRM insures direct risks including lease security deposit fulfillment, lessor legal liability, workers compensation deductible, property deductible and general liability deductible reimbursements.
 Tenant liability premiums are earned monthly.
 Deposit eliminator premiums are earned in the month that they are written.
 Workers’ compensation and property deductible premiums are earned over the terms of the policy period.

-Other Asset Management and Property Income — Other asset management and property income comprises, among other things interest on catch-up management fees, fees related to in-house legal and tax professional fees, which is generally billed on an hourly rate to various funds and properties managed by affiliates of the Company and other miscellaneous fees.
+Other Asset Management and Property Income — Other Asset Management and Property Income is comprised of, among other things interest on catch-up management fees, fees related to in-house legal and tax professional fees, which is generally billed on an hourly rate to various Bridge funds and properties and other miscellaneous fees.

 Investment Income — Investment income is based on certain specific hurdle rates as defined in the applicable investment management agreements or fund or joint venture governing documents.
 Substantially all performance income is earned from funds and joint ventures managed by affiliates of the Company.

-Performance Allocations — The Company accounts for accrued performance obligations, which represents a performance-based capital allocation from a fund General Partner to the Company, as earnings from financial assets within the scope of Accounting Standards Codification (“ASC”) 323, Investments—Equity Method and Joint Ventures.
+Performance Allocations — The Company accounts for accrued performance obligations, which represents a performance-based capital allocation from a fund General Partner to the Company, as earnings from financial assets within the scope of ASC 323, Investments—Equity Method and Joint Ventures.
 The underlying investments in the funds upon which the allocation is based reflect valuations on a three-month lag.
-The Company recognizes performance allocations as a separate revenue line item in the consolidated and combined statements of operations with uncollected carried interest as of the reporting date reported within accrued performance allocations on the consolidated balance sheets.
+The Company recognizes performance allocation as a separate revenue line item in the consolidated and combined statements of operations with uncollected carried interest as of the reporting date reported within investments in the consolidated balance sheet.

 Carried interest is allocated to the Company based on cumulative fund performance to date, subject to the achievement of minimum return levels in accordance with the respective terms set out in each fund’s partnership agreement or other governing documents.
 At the end of each reporting period, a fund will allocate carried interest applicable to the Company based upon an assumed liquidation of that fund’s net assets on the reporting date, irrespective of whether such amounts have been realized.
 Carried interest is recorded to the extent such amounts have been allocated and may be subject to reversal to the extent that the amount allocated exceeds the amount due to the general partner based on a fund’s cumulative investment returns.
 Accordingly, the amount recognized as performance allocation revenue reflects our share of the gains and losses of the associated fund’s underlying investments measured at their then-fair values, relative to the fair values as of the end of the prior period.